 Anchor bolts attach structural objects to concrete structures.
 In the fabrication industry, anchor bolts commonly fix equipment, structural skids, and vessels to concrete.
 One end of the anchor bolt embeds into the concrete, while the exposed threaded end mates to the equipment.
-There are many types of anchor bolts.
+There are many types.
 Some of the common ones are L-shaped, double-end rods with plate, welded-headed stud, and swedge type.
 In this article, you’ll learn the details of each type of anchor bolt, the selection process, and the responsible parties involved in the installation.

 Types of Anchor Bolts